Parameters

 Data requests with

-property.
-This allows the client to request data be grouped and have a given aggregation
+group property.
+This allows the client to request data be grouped and have a given

-function applied to all fields.
+aggregation function applied to all fields.
 Optionally, the client can provide a string array of fields to be grouped on.
-If no fields are provided, the
+If no fields are

 These functions are available:

-.
-This implementation counts all non-null values of each field using $sum
+* count is not MongoDB's native implementation of $count.
+This implementation counts all non-null values of each field using $sum and

 Example